sabbiryan/database-jobs/README.md

 #### Features
 1. Automatic DB Backup Job
+2. Automatically create a zip copy of backup file
-2. Automatically push backup DB to Azure Storage / AWS S3 Storage
+3. Automatically push the zip backup file to Azure Storage / AWS S3 Storage (upcoming)
-3. Automatic Index Maintenance (upcomming)
+4. Automatic Index Maintenance (upcomming)

 #### How to user it
  * Register as windows task scheduler